FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/jenkins/README.md

 **Details:** Uses the Jenkins REST API https://wiki.jenkins.io/display/JENKINS/Remote+access+API

+**Workflows supporting this plug-in step:**

+ * All

 **Inputs:**

-* Step Name: Text input field for the name of the step.
-By default, this is "Jenkins".
+* Step Name: Input field for the name of the step
-* Step Execution: By default, steps execute automatically.
+* Step Execution: Drop-down that sets the step execution behavior.
+By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 * Sys Credentials:  System credentials to use for accessing the Jenkins server
-* Jenkins Hostname: Text input field for hostname or IP of the Jenkins server
+* Jenkins Hostname: Input field for hostname or IP of the Jenkins server
-* Job Name: Text input field for name of the job to trigger
+* Job Name: Input field for name of the job to trigger
 * Job Parameters: Text area for parameters to include for parameterized builds.
 Use the URL query parameter format (key1=value1&key2=value2).

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0 and higher.
+Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.

 See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.